Conni2461/dotfiles/README.md

 When neovim is started for the first time, vim-plug is downloaded and `:PlugInstall` is executed.
 To update plugins use `:PlugUpdate` and to upgrade vim-plug run `:PlugUpgrade`.
-All further commands can be found on [vim-plugs github page](https://github.com/junegunn/vim-plug).
+All further commands can be found on [here](https://github.com/junegunn/vim-plug).

 A full list of used plugins: